top of page

 Originally located two blocks south of Oakleigh, it was relocated by the Cole family in the early part of the 20th century.

-It is now open to the public and tells the story of Reconstruction and Emancipation in Mobile.
+It is now open to the public on special request and tells the story of Reconstruction and Emancipation in Mobile.